Maintaining the Edge: A Practical Guide to Knife Sharpening

 -

-The technique remains the same, but harder steels require: - More patience (harder steel takes longer to sharpen) - Better abrasives (diamond or ceramic for high-carbon tactical steels) - Consistent angle (harder steels are less forgiving of angle variation)
+The technique remains the same, but harder steels require: more patience (harder steel takes longer to sharpen), better abrasives (diamond or ceramic for high-carbon tactical steels), and a consistent angle (harder steels are less forgiving of angle variation).

 -